Let me start by asking you a question: When making data-driven strategic business decisions, what data sources must you typically rely on?

 Comparative analysis uncovers thought-provoking trends and valuable insights that enable our clients to better understand their audiences’ behaviors, which can inform business decision-making and ultimately drive outcomes.

 The Relative difference

 The platform analyses qualitative data at scale through advanced natural language processing and manifests the analysis as a metric.
-You can then effectively drill down, visualise and report on your qualitative data.
+You can then effectively drill down, visualize and report on your qualitative data.
 By bringing quantitative structure to qualitative analysis, our technology pinpoints the language insights that actually matter.

 In doing so, we take the subjectivity out of qualitative analysis.
-We transform the way businesses view text data, enabling the creation of rich insights that can be used confidently to inform strategic decision making.
+We transform the way businesses view text data, enabling the creation of rich insights that can be used confidently to inform strategic decision-making.